Sidra Data Platform (version 2022.R3: Lazy Lady William)¶

 The Data Intake flow for complex Excel files developed in previous releases has been supplemented with additional functionality that allows a much broader set of scenarios and adds robustness and ease of use in general.
 Please check the Excel Data Intake documentation for more information about this type of data ingestion in Sidra and all the accelerators making it possible to configure data ingestion from complex Excel files in a matter of minutes.

 The improvements include support for additional scenarios, plus some utility methods for making it much easier to configure the ranges of rows and columns that make for the data tables to be ingested in Sidra.
 Below are the new scenarios that are supported in this Sidra version.
-You can see the detailed documentation of these scenarios in the documentation page.

 - Different schemas per Asset in the same Entity: